jgugger/noddi/README.md

-MATLAB code for classification with elastic net regression and nested cross-validation
+MATLAB code for "Evaluation of Limbic Microstructural Abnormalities in Temporal Lobe Epilepsy: A NODDI Study"